 Tides at Mont-Saint-Michel

 If possible, visit Mont St. Michel during low tide.
 Spend a couple of hours on the island and the Abbey and wait for the incoming high tide.
 Ask at the information center close to the parking and opposite the shuttle bus stop when the first wave may come.
 After visiting the Abbey, instead of leaving it walk back to the west terrace especially if a spring tide is expected.
 You can also leave the Abbey at the entrance afterward.
 Alternatively, visit the Abbey half an hour before the first wave, the tidal bore is predicted.
 Bear in mind that you may queue for a ticket depending on the season and time of the day.
 This ensures that you are in time at the west terrace to get a good place for watching a spectacular show of the incoming tide.
+You can visit Mont Saint Michel also during high tide but not when a spring tide occurs.
+The door is closed for roughly 1.5 h during this occasion when the entire island is surrounded by the sea.

 Pretty busy on the West Terrace